“That’s one small step for man, one giant leap for mankind.”

 The objective of the Apollo 11 mission was to complete JFK’s 1961 national goal of performing a crewed lunar landing, and returning to Earth.
 The Apollo 11 Command Module was launched on July 16, 1969 from Cape Kennedy in Florida, and contained Commander Neil Armstrong, Command Module Pilot Michael Collins, and Lunar Module Pilot Edwin “Buzz” Aldrin.
 102 hours and 45 minutes into the mission, Armstrong and Aldrin landed the Eagle Lunar Module in the Sea of Tranquility on the Moon’s surface—an event marked by Armstrong’s famous words “the Eagle has landed.”
 Four hours later, at 109 hours and 42 minutes since the launch, Armstrong stepped out of the Eagle onto the moon with the TV camera that transmitted the event for the millions of people watching live on Earth.

 President Richard Nixon was one of millions watching the grainy black and white images on television late Sunday night July 20, 1969.
-Among those in the Oval Office with him were members of the press, other staff of the President, and former NASA astronaut and White House – NASA liaison, Frank Borman.
+Among those in the Oval Office with him were members of the press, other members of the President's staff, and former NASA astronaut and White House – NASA liaison, Frank Borman.
 Borman, who had been an astronaut in the Apollo 8 mission, watched the events unfold live with the President.
 According to Borman, watching the successful landing after eight years of hard work on the Space Race was “like winning the Super Bowl,” and everyone in the Oval Office was elated at what they were witnessing.

 Just before midnight Eastern Standard Time, Nixon congratulated the Apollo 11 crew through the longest-distance phone call in history.
 Using an olive green telephone, and a little help from NASA, Nixon was connected with Armstrong and Aldrin, who were still on the surface of the moon, and delivered these words of congratulations: